AdobeDocs/commerce-admin.en/help/b2b/account-company-users.md

 - Define roles and permissions, and assign users to roles

->[!IMPORTANT]
+Company users can be added, edited, inactivated, or deleted only by the company administrator.

->
+- When a user is removed, the account status changes to *inactive*, and the customer can no longer log in to the company.
+Administrators can still access all content associated with the user.
+The account can be administrator can restore access by changing the account status to *[!UICONTROL Active]* from the [!UICONTROL Company Users] page.

->Company users can be added, edited, or removed only by the company administrator.
-Removal cannot be reversed because the user is removed from the company structure.
+- When a user account is deleted, the account and any associated content is deleted from the storefront.
+This action cannot be reverted.

 ## Add company users